webpack/changelog-v5/README.md

 MIGRATION: Make sure that your webpack 4 build don't print deprecation warnings.

+Here are a few things that were removed but have no deprecation warning in v4:

+- IgnorePlugin and BannerPlugin must be passed an options object

 ## Automatic node.js polyfills removed

 In the early days webpack aimed to allow to run most node.js modules in the browser, but the module landscape changed and many modules uses are now written for frontend purposes. webpack <= 4 ships with polyfills for many of the node.js core modules.
 They are automatically applied once a module uses i. e. the `crypto` module.